15 Surprising Things Pilots Do When They're Bored

-If you’ve ever taken a long flight, you know how boring plane travel can be.
+If you've ever taken a long flight, you know how boring plane travel can be.
 Passengers love complaining about the brain-numbing monotony of being stuck on an aircraft for six hours or more.
-But if you think it’s bad for you, just imagine what your pilot has to endure.
-Sure, they’ve got more responsibilities than you—hopefully they have more to keep their brain occupied then flipping through a USA Today—but not every moment requires complete concentration.
+But if you think it's bad for you, just imagine what your pilots have to endure.
+Sure, they've got more responsibilities than you—hopefully they have more to keep their brain occupied than flipping through a USA Today—but not every moment requires complete concentration.

 "There are often long stretches where pretty much nothing is happening," says Patrick Smith, an airline pilot and author of the memoir Cockpit Confidential: Everything You Need to Know About Air Travel.
 "You are always watching, monitoring, and managing the flight's progress, as well as keeping an eye on the airplane's various systems, but yes, it can get boring up there."

-What exactly are pilots doing up there at 36,000 feet, when the boredom sets in and they think nobody is paying attention?
+What exactly are pilots doing up there at 36,000 feet, when the boredom sets in, and they think nobody is paying attention?
 We decided to find out.
-We talked to pilots, searched platforms like Quora and Reddit, and even dug into their private and public online forums—where they get to talk anonymously about the things they’d never share publicly—for clues on what commercial airline pilots do for fun when they’re not focused on keeping the rest of us alive.
+We talked to pilots, searched platforms like Quora and Reddit, and even dug into their private and public online forums—where they get to talk anonymously about the things they'd never share publicly—for clues on what commercial airline pilots do for fun when they're not focused on keeping the rest of us alive.
 So read on, and be surprised.
-And for more ways to optimize your flying experience, don’t miss the 30 Airport Secrets Only Insiders Know.

 Numerous pilots say they love mental challenges like crosswords or Sudoku puzzles during their in-air down time.
 It may sound treacherous, but these puzzle-loving pilots insist that it's less distracting than reading a book or watching a movie.
 "A puzzle won't pull you in for long durations," they claim.